Macrometacorp/docs/docs/quickstart.md

 ![Create a collection](/img/quickstart/create-doc-view.png)

-Macrometa distributes this collection to every location in the GeoFabric.
-If you're curious about the locations, click **GEO FABRICS** to see the default GeoFabric locations.
+Macrometa distributes this collection to every location in the global fabrics.
+If you're curious about the locations, click **GEO FABRICS** to see the default [GeoFabric](essentials/geofabrics.md) locations.

 ![dashboard](/img/dashboard.png)